7 Keys for Assessing Your Mental Health

-Bring yourself back to your values, and you’ll definitely feel better.
+Bring yourself back to your core values, and you’ll definitely feel better for it.

-6. When you have a problem, you avoid itThis is another common strategy.
+6. When you have a problem, you avoid itThis is another common problem.

 When something bothers you, worries you, or upsets your internal balance, you choose avoidance.
 You may also pretend that nothing has happened.

-These behaviors won’t solve anything.
-The only thing they will do is intensify the problem or postpone the moment when you have no choice but to respond to it.
+This behavior won’t solve anything.
+The only thing it will do is intensify the problem or postpone the moment when you have no choice but to respond to it.

 Practicing being assertive on a daily basis helps care for your mental health.

-If you are not able to say “yes” without guilt and “no” without fear, you’ll only find yourself navigating a sea of frustration and unhappiness.
+If you’re not able to say “yes” without feeling guilty and “no” without fear, you’ll only find yourself navigating a sea of frustration and unhappiness.